lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 ## Triggers
 We have created a trigger that updates a separate table called MarketingMetrics whenever a new post is inserted into the Posts table.
 This trigger calculates and stores the total number of posts for each user.
 It helps the marketing manager track the total number of posts made by each user without manually updating the count, providing valuable insights into user engagement and content creation patterns.

+## Future Work
+As part of future improvements to this project, we can work closely with the marketing manager to identify their needs to better tailor the database design.
+Suggested improvement include optimising the database structure and design , for example, by incorporating foreign key relationships to ensure data integrity and improve query performance.
+Additionally, some of the queries can be simplified to enhance the overall functionality and efficiency of the project for the marketing manager.
+This will help our team to build a better data model for a more user-friendly reporting and visualisation.